tuantran1295/fenix-ticket-spring-boot/README.md

 ## Description

 This is a Spring Boot application for ticket management.
-The project follows a standard Spring Boot project structure with the following main components:

-- `src/main/java`: Contains the main Java source code
-- `src/main/resources`: Contains application resources, configuration files, and static assets
-- `src/test`: Contains test source code
-- `build.gradle`: Main build configuration file
-- `gradle/`: Contains Gradle wrapper files for building the project
+The project is migrated from old code base written in Java 8 and Seasar 2 Framework.

 ## Technologies Used